About the Author

 Flow: A Static Type Checker for JavaScript

-Lou Mauget Development Technologies, JavaScript, React Leave a Comment
+Lou Mauget Articles, Development Technologies & Tools, JavaScript, React Leave a Comment

 React Native With Expo

-Lou Mauget Development Technologies, JavaScript, Mobile, React, React Native Leave a Comment
+Lou Mauget Articles, Development Technologies & Tools, JavaScript, Mobile, React, React Native 1 Comment

 In this blog, we show a quick-start that results in an executing application on a phone, within five minutes.
 That application is live-reloadable, native cross-platform, and written in JavaScript.
 It is not a web application.